 (A) Preventing contamination from hands.

-(b) Does not contain a raw animal food but is to be cooked in the food service operation or retail food establishment to heat all parts of the food to a temperature of at least one hundred sixty-five degrees Fahrenheit (seventy-four degrees Celsius).
+(b) Does not contain a raw animal food but is to be cooked in the food service operation or retail food establishment to heat all parts of the food to a temperature of at least one hundred forty-five degrees Fahrenheit ( sixty-three degrees Celsius).

 (4) Food employees not serving a highly susceptible population, may contact exposed ready-to-eat food with their bare hands if: